ProtocolONE/ptah-docs/content/docs/background.md

 ## Full-screen video background
 ***

-You can use a video background for a section or page instead of image.
+You can use a video background instead of image to a section or page.

 {{< hint >}}
 Open the section's background Properties to check **Use video as background** and upload a video file or enter the link to the resource file.